 Beijing Foreign Studies University (BFSU), for instance, offers a Chinese Language Preparatory Program which is designed for students who would like to acquire or improve their Chinese language skills.
 Core modules include Academic Chinese, Practical Chinese, Chinese Culture and Business Electives.

-The university also offers an International Foundation programme which prepares students who may not have the appropriate qualifications to join an English-medium bachelor’s programme.
+The university also offers an International Foundation programme which prepares students who may not have the appropriate qualifications for direct join in an English instructed bachelor programme.
 Some core modules include Academic English, Business Mathematics, Business Studies, Chinese Language as well as elective courses.

-Many Chinese universities offer their own versions of pathway programmes or foundation courses aimed at helping students meet the requirements to continue with a bachelor’s or master’s programme — check them out and you could soon be on your way to this emerging superpower’s top-ranked universities.
+Many Chinese universities offer their own versions of pathway programmes or foundation programmes, but ultimately, they aim to help students meet the requirements to continue with a bachelor’s or master’s programme.